2017 Small School National Championship Tournament

 Two kinds of consolation rounds will be offered:

 Ad hoc matches.
 These involve no commitment, but they will take longer to organize as available teams will be manually paired against each other as rooms, packets, and readers become available.
 If you only want one or two additional games, you want to go for this option.
 Teams may also play ad hoc matches after they are eliminated from the playoffs or after their mini-tournament finishes.
+(Remember that VSS teams eliminated from the playoffs should go to the Information Desk after being eliminated to ascertain whether they have additional VSS playoff or placement games.
+If not, they may start competing in consolation matches.)

 If rooms, buzzers, or staffers run short, consolation mini-tournaments will be given priority over ad hoc matches.